Sugandha171/myweb/README.md

-# A dummy website for computer screen & Tab screen view.
+# A dummy webpage for computer screen & Tab screen view.